gulfiliz/gulfiliz.github.io/_posts/2026-04-19-i-owe-myself-happiness.md

 I have claustrophobia.

 I undressed completely.
-They gave me a white garment — ugly, unironed, freshly washed.
+They gave me a white garment:
+ugly, unironed, freshly washed.
 I lay down on the table.
 The machine began to move slowly,